luke185/CP3407_MyClean/iteration_1.md

 - Will need to have a working database of cleaning companies to list them
 - Will have company setup process enabled before this feature

-## Description
->   V1: Week / Chapter 1
-- Allow customers to view all companies on the website
-- Presented in a list format, displaying main company information
-- Clicking on a company should take you to see more information on them

 ## Tasks
 >   V1: Week / Chapter 3